Ibadan Oyo State, Nigeria Travel Guide

 Chin-Chin (crunchy fried dough), Coconut Candy, and Plantain Chips are widely available.

-A limited but growing number of upscale restaurants, often within luxury hotels or affluent neighborhoods like Bodija or Iyaganku, present refined Nigerian and dishes from around the world.
+A limited but growing number of upscale restaurants, often within luxury hotels or affluent districts like Bodija or Iyaganku, present refined Nigerian and dishes from around the world.

 A good selection of mid-range restaurants across the city provide comfortable dining.
 Bukaterias (local, informal, often open-air eateries) serve traditional Nigerian meals affordably, granting authentic local life tastes.

 Food stalls within major markets like Bodija and Dugbe offer fresh, hot, and inexpensive local dishes.
-International cuisine like fast food, Chinese, Lebanese, and Indian restaurants are also present.
+International cuisine like fast food, Chinese, Lebanese, and South asian restaurants are also present.

 Ibadan's dining landscape spans from upscale hotel dining to local "bukaterias."
-Mid-range options abound, presenting a spectrum of Nigerian and international tastes.
-Your dining choice will depend on your preference for ambiance, cuisine type, and budget.
+Mid-mid-range choices abound, presenting a spectrum of Nigerian and international tastes.
+Your dining experiences choice will depend on your preference for ambiance, cuisine type, and budget.

-Dining at a local "buka" (a small, often open-air eatery) grants an authentic and immersive culinary experience, a window into local life.
+Dining at a local "buka" (a small, often open-air eatery) grants a true and immersive culinary experience, a window into local life.

 These spots are ideal for trying traditional Nigerian meals at very affordable prices.